Lombiq/Hastlayer-Core/Readme.md

 - Arithmetic operations take longer with larger number types so always use the smallest data type necessary (e.g. use `short` instead of `int` if its range is enough).
 - Memory access with `SimpleMemory` is relatively slow, so keep memory access to the minimum (use local variables and objects as temporary storage instead).

+In the ideal case your algorithm will do the following (can happen repeatedly of course):

+1. Produces all the data necessary for parallel execution.
+2. Feeds this data to multiple parallel `Task`s as their inputs and starts these `Task`s.
+3. Waits for the `Task`s to finish and takes their results.

+The `ParallelAlgorithm` sample does exactly this.

 ## Troubleshooting